How to Prevent An Airline From Losing Your Luggage & 5 Things Never to Pack in Your Checked Bag

 2. Use a smart bag tag

 You guys this is a game changer.
 I got one after the last time an airline lost my bag and it has helped me have peace of mind ever since.
-You can shop it on Amazon here and then you can literally track your bag yourself, so you don’t have to drive yourself crazy with the old-school tracker websites the airlines give you.
+You can shop it on Apple here and then you can literally track your bag yourself, so you don’t have to drive yourself crazy with the old-school tracker websites the airlines give you.

 3. Check In Early

-When you check in late – whether you arrive at the airport with only minutes to spare or get held up in a neverending check-in line – you’re more likely to get separated from your bags, since the airline’s baggage handlers need time to process luggage and load it onto your plane!
+When you check in late – whether you arrive at the airport with only minutes to spare or get held up in a never-ending check-in line – you’re more likely to get separated from your bags, since the airline’s baggage handlers need time to process luggage and load it onto your plane!
 Many experts say that 30-40 minutes ahead of departure is the absolute cut-off, but it all depends.
 In our opinion, the earlier you can check in, the better.

 4. Consider Shipping Your Bags Instead of Checking Them